 • Working with the hands improves fine motor skills.

-• Impact on certain points improves nervous and brain activity, gives a positive attitude.
+• Impact on certain points improves nervous and brain activity and gives a positive mood.

-• The warmth of the hands of a specialist soothes and relaxes.
+• The warmth of a specialist’s hands calms and relaxes.

-• First, the ears are massaged separately, and then together.
+• First, massage the ears separately, and then together.

-• The movement starts from the lower edge of the earlobe, gradually moving up.
+• The movement begins from the lower edge of the earlobe, gradually moving upward.

 • All movements are smooth, gentle, but rhythmic.

-If it is not possible to constantly engage with a specialist, then the logo massage technique can be mastered at home.
+If it is not possible to constantly practice with a specialist, then the logomassage technique can be mastered at home.
 To do this, you need to take special courses or ask for help from an experienced speech therapist.
-Professionals in their field will teach the minimum set of techniques and exercises for the proper development of the speech apparatus.
+Professionals in their field will teach you a minimum set of techniques and exercises for the proper development of the speech apparatus.
 This experience will help parents more than once in the future.

-1. After the diagnosis is made, an individual lesson plan is drawn up with the baby.
-Adults choose the appropriate exercises.
-So, with hypotonicity of the facial muscles, a completely different tactic will be used than with uncontrolled salivation.
+1. After diagnosis is made, a individual plan activities with the baby.
+Adults choose appropriate exercises.
+Thus, with hypotonicity of the facial muscles, completely different tactics will be used than with uncontrolled salivation.

-2. The room is being prepared for the procedure.
-It must be removed and ventilated.
+2. The room for the procedure is being prepared.
+It needs to be removed and ventilated.

-3. Tools for the procedure (toothbrush, spatula, spoons) are thoroughly washed and treated with boiling water.
+3. Instruments for the procedure (toothbrush, spatula, spoons) are thoroughly washed and treated with boiling water.

-4. If the procedure is performed in the oral cavity, clean medical gloves must be worn.
+4. If the procedure is performed in the oral cavity, you must wear clean medical gloves.

 5. The parent washes their hands with soap and treats them with an alcohol-based antiseptic.